Tiered Model of Education Application

 Programs applying for recognition must be in compliance with all applicable federal, state, and local government requirements.
 In cases where standards and these requirements differ, the more stringent will apply.
 If conflicts exist between government requirements and our standards, ABAI will defer to the government requirements.
 For non-U.S. programs, where there is a conflict between standards and policies and local laws, ABAI in consultation with the programs, will attempt to resolve the conflict in a reasonable manner that is beneficial to students.

-The program is responsible for emailing a notification to ABAI indicating its eligibility and intent to apply for recognition via the Tiered Mode of Education.
+The program is responsible for emailing a notification to ABAI indicating its eligibility and intent to apply for recognition via the Tiered Model of Education.
 The notification must be sent on institutional/organizational letterhead, containing the information outlined in the template.

 - Download template